DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 ### Highlight unused licenses

 **Security insights by user** includes the ability to highlight unused licenses for a user and each role for the selected user.
-Unused means the applicable user didn't access any menu items with that license type in the fetch period.
+Unused means the applicable user didn't access any menu items / securable object with that license type in the fetch period.

 Select required highlight colour in field **Background color for unused license fields** on Visual tab in **Insights for user access and security parameters** to enable the colour highlights for unused licenses. <br> <br> In below example the selected user didn't access any Operations licenses in the fetch period <br> ![Visual](IMAGES/ReleaseNotes_20241122_1.png "Visual")